Computational Astronomy and Physics (CAP) Summer Boot Camp

 Extension Option: Students may arrange to work with a faculty member on summer research before/after the CAP Program (without financial support from CAP).
-For in-person undergraduate CAP participants, such a research extension will enable participation in UNC’s Summer Undergraduate Program (SUP), which offers social and professional development events as well as an end-of-summer research symposium on July 27, 2022.
+For in-person undergraduate CAP participants, such a research extension will enable participation in UNC’s Summer Undergraduate Program (SUP), which offers social and professional development events.
+(The end-of-summer symposium has been temporarily suspended.)

-Where: Hybrid in-person and virtual, with the in-person option subject to pandemic conditions at the time.
+Where: Hybrid in-person and virtual.
+About half of participants will be able to participate in person.
 Current UNC undergraduates and summer researchers will have priority for in-person participation, which will take place on campus in the astronomy computer lab in Chapman Hall as well as in the tent outside Chapman.
-About half of participants will be able to participate in person.
-Virtual participation will take place on Slack and Zoom and will make use of free online computing facilities such as JupyterLab and Google Colab.
+Virtual participation will take place on Slack and Zoom and will make use of free online computing resources.

 Why: The Boot Camp tutorials are all freely available on GitHub here.
 The advantages of real-time participation in the Boot Camp are (1) a dedicated intensive block of learning time, (2) other students to learn together with, and (3) the opportunity to get help from Boot Camp staff.